rockiger/reactpress/README.txt

 * Did you endlessly look for a note you have written?
 * Created time-consuming documents nobody looked at again?
 * Never came back to that great idea you wrote down?
-* Were you anxios for not hosting your notes on your own servers?
+* Were you anxious for not hosting your notes on your own servers?

 === Manage your knowledge.
 Have your records always ready. ===